Read This First

 Prompt 2: Explain how logic might emerge from subjective minds processing an orderly reality.

-The section turns on Introduction, Synthesis and Conclusion, and Summary.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep An Explanation — How Logic Might Emerge from Subjective Minds, Synthesis and Conclusion, and References for Further Reading in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Introduction distinct from Synthesis and Conclusion.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep An Explanation — How Logic Might Emerge from Subjective Minds distinct from Synthesis and Conclusion.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already put the “ source ” of logic in motion.
-This final prompt gathers that pressure into a closing judgment rather than a disconnected last answer.
+The earlier sections should already have put the “ source ” of logic in motion.
+The last prompt should gather that pressure into a closing judgment rather than tagging on an answer that never quite joins the rest.

 A systematic framework of principles and rules that govern valid reasoning and inference.
 It involves the study of correct argument structures and the relationships between propositions.